tboddyspargo/bloccit/README.md

 # Mailer

-Bloccit includes automated notification features that are provided by using an `ActionMailer`.
+Bloccit includes automated notification features that are provided using class inheriting from `ActionMailer`.
 This mailer can be triggered by actions and send emails to relevant parties.
 For example, Bloccit will email any users who have favorited a post if someone comments on it.
 This allows members to stay in the loop and participate in real-time to updates on a conversation.

 ![Post page](https://tboddyspargo.github.io/img/bloccit_email1.png)

 # Heroku

 The production Bloccit environment is hosted by a free version of [Heroku](https://www.heroku.com)'s dynamos.
-When not in use these computational units, perhaps best compared with 'containers' power down when not in use, so the first user after a period of inactivity may experience a short delay before Bloccit responds.
+When not in use these computational units, perhaps best compared with 'containers', power down so the first user after a period of inactivity may experience a short delay before Bloccit responds.

 # Run Application
 Either visit the application that's [hosted by Heroku](https://limitless-scrubland-98400.herokuapp.com), or run it locally by executing this command: